triSYCL/triSYCL/README.rst

 SYCL_ has a lot of interesting advantages compared to plain OpenCL_ or other approaches:

-- SYCL_ is an open standard from Khronos_ with a working committee (you can contribute!) and we can expect several implementations (commercial or open source) on many platforms soon, ranging from GPU, APU, FPGA... down to plain CPU;
+- SYCL_ is an open standard from Khronos_ with a working committee (you can contribute!) and we can expect several implementations (commercial or open source) on many platforms soon, ranging from GPU, APU, FPGA, DSP... down to plain CPU;

-- it offers a *single-source* `C++`_ programming model that allows taking advantage of the modern C++11 superpower, unifying both the host and accelerator sides.
-For example it is possible to write generic accelerated functions on the accelerators in a terse way by using (variadic) templates, meta-programming and lambda expressions;
+- it offers a *single-source* `C++`_ programming model that allows taking advantage of the modern C++14 superpower, unifying both the host and accelerator sides.
+For example it is possible to write generic accelerated functions on the accelerators in a terse way by using (variadic) templates, meta-programming and lambda expressions.
+This allows to build templated libraries such as Eigen_ or TensorFlow_ in a seamless way;

-- SYCL_ abstracts the concepts behind OpenCL_ and provides higher-level concepts such as ``command_group`` that allows the runtime to take advantage of a more task graph-oriented view of the computations.
+- SYCL_ abstracts the concepts behind OpenCL_ and provides
+  higher-level concepts such as tasks (or command group in OpenCL SYCL jargon) that allow the runtime to take advantage of a more task graph-oriented view of the computations.
 This allows lazy data transfers between accelerators and host or to use platform capabilities such as OpenCL 2 SVM or HSA_ for sharing data between host and accelerators;

 - the entry cost of the technology is zero since, after all, an existing OpenCL_ or `C++`_ program is a valid SYCL_ program;